-Following these results a further 20 evolutionary runs were executed with the configuration of controller A, selected because it gives the highest dimensional search space without using feedback.
-While in many search algorithms increasing dimensionality is an issue, in evolutionary algorithms it can be advantageous in that it may introduce more pathways to success [5].
-Runs continued until the search could be seen to either have succeeded or effectively halted at a local optimum, up to a maximum of 1000 generations.
-In this case only 4 runs met the success criterion, but the average fitness was high, as can be seen in Table 3.
+Following these results, a further 20 evolutionary runs were executed with the configuration of controller A, selected because it gives the highest-dimensional search space without using feedback.
+While in many search algorithms increasing dimensionality is a problem, in evolutionary algorithms it can be advantageous in that it may introduce more pathways to success [5].
+Runs continued until the search could be seen to have either succeeded or effectively halted at a local optimum, up to a maximum of 1000 generations.
+In this case only four runs met the success criterion, but the average fitness was high, as can be seen in Table 3.

 Sets of evolutionary runs with configurations based on that of controller A were later conducted in an attempt to improve upon the evolutionary success rate of configuration A (Table 3).
-The first set of 20 was with a configuration which will be referred to as 'J', which had the input weight range doubled to [-4, 4].
-This change was made based on an observation that controllers which just failed to succeed always did so because they did not respond correctly to the most distant falling objects, which are initially only detected by the outermost sensors, and that only briefly if the correct response is not immediately produced.
+The first set of 20 was with a configuration, referred to as J, which had the input weight range doubled to [-4, 4].
+This change was based on an observation that controllers that just failed to succeed always did so because they did not respond correctly to the most distant falling objects, which are initially detected only by the outermost sensors, and only briefly so if the correct response is not immediately produced.
 Adjusting the range of sensory weights seems to have made it possible for agents to respond more strongly, and correctly, in these most difficult trials.
-The configuration of the second set of 20, referred to as 'S' was based on configuration J, but in this case spring parameters were not evolved and spring velocities were not used in the readout.
+The configuration of the second set of 20, referred to as S, was based on configuration J, but in this case spring parameters were not evolved and spring velocities were not used in the readout.
 This process is more faithful to the reservoir computing paradigm, and was surprisingly successful given the low dimensionality for controller tuning.
-The final set of 20, referred to as 'W', was also based on configuration J, but was modified such that instead of each sensory input driving only a single node in each MSD network, each free node received a weighted input from every sensory neuron.
+The final set of 20, referred to as W, was also based on configuration J, but was modified so that instead of each sensory input driving only a single node in each MSD network, each free node received a weighted input from every sensory neuron.

-The box plot in Figure 4 shows the distribution of fitness scores found for the four sets of evolutionary runs.
-Configurations J, S and W are all more successful than A in terms of mean fitness.
-This plot alone makes J and W look strongest, but when we look at other statistics such as number of runs which succeed according to the 98% criterion, and how long it takes to obtain those successes (Table 3), a slightly different picture is painted.
+The boxplot in Figure 3 shows the distribution of fitness scores found for the four sets of evolutionary runs.
+Configurations J, S, and W are all more successful than A in terms of mean fitness.
+This plot by itself makes J and W look strongest, but when we look at other statistics, such as the number of runs that succeed according to the 98% criterion, and how long it takes to obtain those successes (Table 3), a slightly different picture is painted.
 Configuration S, perhaps because it has a far smaller search space than all others, has a 50% success rate, considerably the best of the four.
-The reader will be reminded that the proportion of the population replaced in every generation varies, so not too much can be drawn from the mean time to success for all configurations, but they seem comparable.
+The reader will be reminded that the proportion of the population replaced in every generation varies, so not much can be drawn from the mean time to success for all configurations, but they seem comparable.
 It may be that a further improvement may be made by merging configurations S and W, which will still give a relatively small search space, although with the advantage of a number of weights to be tuned for each input.
 However, we have yet to see how the various configurations cope with evolution in noisy conditions, which will be the ultimate test.
 We have also yet to conduct a proper investigation into the best evolutionary algorithm for this task.

-Figure 4: Fitness distributions for controllers with configurations A, J, S, and W, over 20 evolutionary runs for each configuration.
+Figure 3.
+Fitness distributions for controllers with configurations A, J, S, and W, over 20 evolutionary runs for each configuration.